LavaMoat/ipfs-registry/README.md

 All webhook requests are signed using the provided key and the signature is sent in the `x-signature` header; services receiving webhook events SHOULD check the signature against the expected address to verify the request origin.

 Backoff logic for webhook events is exponential.
+Registry operators should take care to ensure downstream webhook services have high availability otherwise it may put too much pressure on the server under high load.

 ### CORS